Your organization may be undergoing some serious transitions right now.

 Here are some examples of how you your remote team can implement some of these suggestions:

 - Use Google Hangouts to do an evening workout session or a lunch break stretch:

-3. Creating specific tasks that are scheduled on your Calendar with time blocks, help you track your progress.
-You can use Apps like RescueTime to help track your productivity to make you more accountable.
+3. Creating specific tasks that are scheduled on your calendar with time blocks, help you track your progress and manage your calendar.
+You can use apps like RescueTime to help track your productivity to make you more accountable.

 5. Remote work schedule template